 3.6.
 Statistical population

-The survey population is comprised of all active public and private companies, state and municipal enterprises, foreign affiliates, all types of partnerships, individual enterprises, natural persons carrying out economic activity and public institutions* operating in the country during the reporting period, and whose main economic activity is NACE Rev. 2, Sections B-J, L-N and P-R and sections S95 and S96.
+The survey population is based on Statistical Business Register.
+It is comprised of all active public and private companies, state and municipal enterprises, foreign affiliates, all types of partnerships, individual enterprises, natural persons carrying out economic activity (self employed) and public institutions* operating in the country during the reporting period, and whose main economic activity is NACE Rev. 2, Sections B-J, L-N and P-R and sections S95 and S96.

-* Only public institutions that cover more than half of their operating costs with earned income are included.
+*Only public institutions which cover more than half of the operating costs with the revenues earned for three consecutive years are included.

 3.7.
 Reference area